 - get a microwave to easily heat food up when your loved one is cold

-- if your parent has a favorite seat, set up a kettle or thermos there for them with all they need to have multiple drinks – but keep the electric cable where they can’t cause tripping
+- if your parent has a favorite seat, set up a kettle, or thermos, there for them with all they need to have multiple hot drinks – but keep the electric cable where it can’t cause tripping

 Should an elderly person have any particular changes to their diet in the winter ?